gamingdoom/datcord/README.md

     - If you use Arch or an Arch-based distro, Datcord is available on the AUR:

       ``aura -A datcord-bin``
-  - ## Debian
+  - ## Debian, Ubuntu, Mint, etc.
-    - If you use Debian, Ubuntu, Mint, etc., Datcord is available as a `.deb` file from [releases](https://github.com/gamingdoom/datcord/releases/).
+    - Datcord is available as a `.deb` file from [releases](https://github.com/gamingdoom/datcord/releases/).
   - ## Appimage
     - Grab the AppImage from [releases](https://github.com/gamingdoom/datcord/releases/) and run it.
 If you choose to integrate it, run